-Over and above the statutory warranty we give a voluntary guarantee of altogether 6 years on frames and forks of the Urban bikes.
+Over and above the statutory warranty we give a voluntary guarantee of altogether 6 years on frames and forks of the Urban bikes

-This guarantee runs from the date of purchase and only applies to claims made by the initial buyer.
-It does not cover paint damage.
+This guarantee runs from the date of purchase and only applies to claims made by the first buyer.
+It also covers manufacturing defects in the coating.
+However, externally caused damage to the coating is excluded from the guarantee.
 We reserve ourselves the right to repair defective frames or forks or to replace them with the relevant successor model.
 Only these issues can be claimed under guarantee.
 Additional costs, such as assembly and transport costs etc., shall not be borne by us.

-The guarantee does not cover damage caused by improper or other than the intended use, such as neglect (poor care and maintenance), crashes, overloading or resulting from changes made to the frame or fork or from the mounting or remounting of additional components.
+The guarantee does not cover damage caused by improper or other than the intended use, such as neglect (poor care and maintenance), crashes. overloading or resulting from changes made to the frame or fork or from the mounting or remounting of additional components.
 Damage resulting from jumps or other types of overstress is likewise not covered by the guarantee.